eduardojvieira/website/src/data/post/top-5-industrial-automation-trends-in-2025.md

 - ML algorithms that identify anomalies and predict failure points
 - Integration with maintenance management systems for automated scheduling
 - Digital twins for simulating equipment behavior under various conditions

-One manufacturing client reduced unplanned downtime by 43% in the first year after implementing an AI-powered predictive maintenance system I designed, resulting in over $300,000 in savings from prevented equipment failures.

 ## 3. Collaborative Robots (Cobots)

 Unlike traditional industrial robots that operate in isolation, collaborative robots are designed to work alongside human operators, combining human flexibility and problem-solving with robotic precision and endurance.